Daniel-Mietchen/ideas/sustainability/Global-Call-for-Priorities-for-Science-2020.md

 - under 6, add research ideas/ cycles being public and funders combing through to identify promising patterns and/ or monitor systemic progress towards targets
 - include environmental footprint considerations in research budgeting
 - emphasize actual reuse (e.g. in replications, teaching, services)
+- clarify that that role in the long term is to inform sustainable development.
+- machines as colleaborators
+- applicable policy